CSCI 39500 DATABASE DESIGN HUNTER COLLEGE CUNY SYLLABUS GRADESCOPE

 Different Types of Subqueries 60

-Inner Queries Returning a Single Value 60
+Inner Query Returns Single Value 60

-Inner Queries Returning a Set of Values 62
+Inner Query Returns Set of Values 62

-Inner Queries Checking for Existence 62
+Inner Query Checks for Existence 62

 Using Subqueries for Updating 63

-WEEK 5 Developing a Data Model
+WEEK 5 Making a

 Attribute, Class, or Relationship?
 59

-Two or More Relationships Between Classes 61
+Two, More Relationships Between Classes 61

 Different Routes Between Classes 63